 Different credit card deals suit different people, and it can be hard to know which credit card is right for you

-Whether you’ve got an excellent credit rating and want to make sure you get the credit card deal you deserve, or you want to reduce your chances of having your credit card application rejected, it makes sense to ensure you’re chasing the right credit card deal.
+Whether you want to make sure you get the credit card deal you deserve or reduce your chances of having your credit card application rejected, it makes sense to ensure you’re chasing the right credit card deal.

 It’s also important to apply for the right credit card for your credit rating, because when you apply for a credit card and the lender looks at your credit report, it makes an impression on your credit history.